 When it comes to the locations to stay in, there are some easy wins that you really should check out.
 Personally, I’d always recommend self catering accomodation in Devon.
 It offers you the flexibility that’s often needed with young ones whilst often keeping costs that little bit lower, so there’s more money for exploring and eating out!
 Some of my personal choices include:

 In North Devon, Knelle Lodge Apartments in Braunton offer incredible views of the coast line and are a stone’s throw from Saunton Sands beach.
 For taking in the tropical feel of the English Riviera; Torbay and South Devon, you’d be foolish not to try somewhere like 61 Above Town in Dartmouth.
-Finally, for Dartmoor wanderings a base such as the Bird’s Nest makes for a perfect relaxation point after a busy day on the moor.

 For long sandy beaches, you can’t beat North Devon.
 Visit Saunton Sands for a mile long stretch of sand that’s perfect for wearing out little legs (and is suitable for dogs, year round).
 Go around the headland to get to body boarding and surfing hotspot; Croyde.
 Whilst you’re there, why not hire bikes and explore the Tarka Trail, one of the country’s longest traffic free biking and walking paths which is pleasantly flat!

 Looking for more adventure?
 I can’t mention Devon without talking about Dartmoor National Park.
 Peppered with rocky tors, you can pick and choose your walking route depending on your ability and energy levels.
 For beginners, Hay Tor is a popular choice.
 Park at the free car park at the bottom and meander your way to the top before scrambling up the rocks for some impressive views.
 If you’re in to climbing then Dartmoor’s choc full of routes to suit every level.